-- How is child's/student's progress checked and the impact of the PP+ measured? - ♣ Is child/student achieving as well as they should be?
-Are they on track to meet their predictions/targets? - ♣ If not, what are the barriers, is there anything myself or carer can do to support?
+- How is child/young person's progress checked and the impact of the PP+ measured? - Is child/young person achieving as well as they should be?
+Are they on track to meet their predictions/targets? - If not, what are the barriers, is there anything myself or carer can do to support?
 Has this been discussed with the Virtual School?
-How can we work together on this? - ➡ Is there any extra support in place for key areas such as Maths & English? - When is homework set and how will we know what is set?
-How can we support with this?
+How can we work together on this?

-- ♣ What are the predicted grades?
-Are there any formal assessments coming up? - ♣ How is the PEP and PP+ being used to ensure that the child/student achieves the best they can? - ♣ How will you let me know if you have any concerns?
+- Is there any extra support in place for key areas such as Maths & English? - When is homework set and how will we know what is set?
+How can we support with this? - What are the predicted grades?
+Are there any formal assessments coming up? - How is the PEP and PP+ being used to ensure that the child/young person achieves the best they can? - How will you let me know if you have any concerns?